RackRunner1/RackRunner1/README.md

-# 👋 Hey, I'm RackRunner1
+# 👋 Hey, I'm RackRunner

 🇫🇷 Developer from France focused on **web development, privacy and infrastructure**.